Ramasubramanian/ramasubramanian.github.io/posts/information_fasting.md

 - If you are a person who knows you are consuming more information and always on mobile but want to come out and looking for ideas/experience reports please read this
 - If you are a person who knows you are consuming more and does not give a shit about it please read something else

+[TL;DR](#TL;DR) is in the end

 Since you have read the disclaimer and decided about going further let me explain a few basic things.

-[TL;DR](#TL;DR) is in the end

 I love analogies.
 Information is food for brain like those beautiful tasty food we munch to fill our tummies.
 The more you take the more happy you feel but after some years your body strikes back with ailments.
-Similarly our mind/brain/counciousness/soul whatever you want to call it munches information and reacts upon it.
-Like food, taking more and more information than required levels might amuse with short term pleasures but will lead to mental ailments in the form of stress/insomnia etc which will manifest in physical health as well.
+Similarly our mind/brain/conciousness/soul whatever you want to call it munches information and reacts based on it.
+Like food, taking more and more information than required levels might amuse with short term pleasures but will lead to mental ailments in the form of stress/insomnia etc which will manifest in physical health over a period of time.

 ### Blank/Idle intervals
-If you notice or recollect for a while everyday in between all these work, children, family, partner things we will have some moments of isolation i.e. blank/idle states of mind when we have nothing else to do during which we will be thinking about some topic or about ourselves or our future etc OR without blinking for a second we will reach out to our life companion aka Smart phones to endlessly scroll and munch information.
+If you notice or recollect yourself, for a while everyday in between all these work, children, family, partner things we will have some moments of isolation i.e. blank/idle states of mind with nothing else to do.
+We used to think about some topic or about ourselves or our future etc in these moments a decade ago but now without blinking and eye for a second we will reach out to our life companion aka Smartphones to endlessly scroll and munch information which may or may not be required at all.
 The former leads to good/bad thoughts and could be beneficial but the latter is not beneficial in anyway.
 The high availability of this endless stream of information whenever we require is precisely the problem that leads to information overload.
 Not just overload but tricks our brains into consuming irrelevant information coated as relevant because we are idle.

-We are looking for devices with long battery life or insane charging speeds to avoid being away from these infinite information beaming devices.
-With this pandemic and lockdown we will have more chances of these isolated moments which inturn leads to more chances of picking up that device that can infinitely beam streams of information to our minds.
+We are looking for phones with long battery life or insane charging speeds to avoid being away from these infinite information beaming devices.
+With this pandemic and lockdown we will have more chances of these isolated moments which inturn leads to more chances of picking up the device that can infinitely beam streams of information to our minds.

 ### Source of information
-Since this is about smart phones the primary source of information are apps, SMS and phone calls are also apps since they have already taken a back seat.
-"No call only WhatsApp" is a common status now.
+Since this is about smart phones the primary source of information are apps.
+(SMS and phone calls are also apps since they have already taken a back seat) "No call only WhatsApp" is a common status now.

 I would like to categorise these apps as follows:

 #### Endless information streaming apps
 Information here does not mean textual content alone, it is video, audio and anything that can be consumed by the mind.
-As I said I love analogies these are the equivalent of high sugar cleverly engineered and processed food with addictive chemicals added like those soda, donuts etc which will keep you wanting more the more you consume and will never feel satiated.
+As I said I love analogies these are the equivalent of high sugar, cleverly engineered and processed food with addictive chemicals added like those soda, donuts etc which will keep you wanting more the more you consume and you will never feel satiated.

 Fortunately your body cannot take in more than your capacity due to physical limitations of expansion.
 But your mind has far more capacity to expand to take in information than your stomach's expansion capacity, a small scrolling session or just one episode planned at 10PM for 10 - 20 minutes due to no sleep might go for hours until you reach your physical limits at 3AM and doze off.